MayCXC/maycxc.github.io/_posts/2019-2-23-can-we-zip-it.md

 ---
 title:  "Can we zip it?
 (Yes, we can.)"
 date:   2019-2-24 6:30:00 -0500
+categories: Java homework
-categories: Java jdk8 streams zip replace collect reduce homework
+tags: jdk8 streams zip replace collect reduce
 ---

 Another day, another assignment to overthink.